xp44mm/Notebook/RxInAction/02 Hello Rx.md

 }
 ```

-Notice that you don’t need to write anything about delegates involved in the processing of your query, and you don’t need to clean up any data structures related to the storage of the previous ticks data.
+Notice that you don't need to write anything about delegates involved in the processing of your query, and you don't need to clean up any data structures related to the storage of the previous ticks data.
 All of those are kept in the Rx internal operators implementation, and when you dispose of the subscription, a chain of disposals happen, causing all the internal data structures to be disposed of as well.

 ### 2.3.5 Dealing with concurrency